dnordstrom/dotfiles/README.md

 Flake based configuration used on a Dell XPS work laptop as well as my Ryzen 7 home desktop.
 It uses the unstable channel (which is actually very stable) for packages, and it's a constant work in progress.
 See the links below for further information on Nix and NixOS.

-## Notes to self
+## Notes

-* [This script](https://github.com/NixOS/nixpkgs/blob/master/pkgs/misc/vscode-extensions/update_installed_exts.sh) checks for updates VSCodium/VSCode extensions not available as Nix packages.
+* [This script](https://github.com/NixOS/nixpkgs/blob/master/pkgs/misc/vscode-extensions/update_installed_exts.sh) checks for VSCodium/VSCode extension updates so that one can update the version numbers and hashes accordingly in the module file.

 ## Links